-'Dee River Basin Management Plan 2015 - 2021, Summary' (this document)
+'Western Wales River Basin Management Plan 2015 - 2021, Summary' (this document)

-As a cross border RBD, responsibility for planning the future of the Dee RBD is shared jointly between Natural Resources Wales and the Environment Agency.
 This summary describes the current condition of the RBD and what we have achieved since 2009, the Programme of Measures for improving the water environment by 2021, water body objectives and a forward look to the planned review in 2021.

-'River Basin Management Planning Overview Annex' (Annex) and 'National planning overview and additional information' (Part 2)
+'River Basin Management Planning Overview Annex' (Annex)

 The Annex provides the technical detail for Wales behind the decision making which has shaped the RBMP.
 It refers to a number of supporting documents for the more technical information and guidance.
-In England this information is presented in the Part 2 document.

-'Water Watch Wales' and 'Maps, data & supporting information' - supporting local information, data, and maps
+'Water Watch Wales' - catchment summaries, data, and maps